-• Data Mining is a collection of techniques for discovering hidden knowledge in the rapidly growing data in governments, businesses, sciences, internet, and other information sources.
+- Data Mining is a collection of techniques for discovering hidden knowledge in the rapidly growing data in governments, businesses, sciences, internet, and other information sources.
 Many applications of data mining, however, pose security and privacy threats to the general public.
 This course studies the security issues caused by the advancement of data mining technologies.
 Students will develop skills that can be applied to advancing commerce, government, and science through the exploration of the concepts and techniques of data mining and practical exercises.
-They will also study secure and privacy-preserving methods to prevent potential threats caused by data mining.
-This course prepares students to be potential researchers and practitioners in the areas of data mining and information security.
+We will also study privacy-preserving data publishing methods to support effective data mining.
+This course prepares students to be potential researchers and practitioners in the areas of data mining and privacy protection.
+Specifically, the course will include discussions and explanations of the following subjects: data warehouse and OLAP, association rules mining, classification analysis, cluster analysis, text mining, and privacy-preserving data publishing. - Prerequisites: Basic knowledge of statistics and database management will help.
+Having some basic programming knowledge will be useful for the course project.